-Laravel has this amazing feature of seeding database with test data using seed classes.
+Laravel has this amazing feature of seeding databases with test data using seed classes.
 These classes are stored in database/seeds

 .

-Here in this document, we will discuss about how to seed data effectively.
+Here in this document, we will discuss how to seed data effectively.

 It is uncommon for data seeding code to run more than once but ignorance is not an option.
 Below is an example of bad practice: